Melba

 Melba's population aligns closely with national norms in age terms

-Melba's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to Australia's median age of 38.
-Compared to the Australian Capital Territory, Melba has a higher proportion of residents aged 5-14 (15.1%) but fewer residents aged 25-34 (11.6%).
-Between the 2021 Census and the present, the population aged 15 to 24 has increased from 11.0% to 13.1%, while the population aged 65 to 74 has decreased from 9.6% to 8.2%.
-The population aged 0 to 4 has also dropped from 7.1% to 5.8%.
-By 2041, demographic modeling suggests Melba's age profile will significantly change.
-The 45-54 age group is projected to grow by 4%, adding 16 residents to reach a total of 439.
-Conversely, both the 85+ and 15-24 age groups are expected to see reduced numbers.
+Melba's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to the Australian median of 38.
+Compared to the Australian Capital Territory, Melba has a higher proportion of residents aged 5-14 (15.0%) but fewer residents aged 25-34 (11.8%).
+Between the 2021 Census and the present day, the population aged 15 to 24 has grown from 11.0% to 13.6%, while the proportion of those aged 85 and above has increased from 1.0% to 2.1%.
+Conversely, the percentage of residents aged 65 to 74 has declined from 9.6% to 8.1%, and the proportion of children aged 0 to 4 has dropped from 7.1% to 5.8%.
+By 2041, demographic modeling suggests that Melba's age profile will significantly change.
+The 45 to 54 age group is projected to show the strongest growth, increasing by 4% and adding 16 residents to reach a total of 448.
+In contrast, both the 0 to 4 and 15 to 24 age groups are expected to have reduced numbers.

 Frequently Asked Questions - Age